The awards submission portal for #ADAA2019 is now closed.

-The Anxiety and Depression Association of America is pleased to announce an award to an early career investigator for the best original research paper on neurobiology, psychopharmacology, psychosocial treatments, or experimental psychopathology of anxiety disorders and depression.
+ADAA offers an annual award to an early career investigator for the best original research paper on neurobiology, psychopharmacology, psychosocial treatments, or experimental psychopathology of anxiety disorders and depression.
 The award will be presented at the ADAA 2019 Annual Conference (March 28-31, Chicago, IL)

 - Recognition at the Opening Session